qqaysaneah/edx-documentation/en_us/shared/course_assets/course_files.rst

 File Size
 *******************

-The maximum size for an uploaded file is 50 MB.
+You can upload more than one file at a time.
+The maximum combined file size for an upload is 10 MB.
 We recommend that you use standard compression tools to reduce PDF and image file sizes before you add the files to your course.
-If you have to use files that are larger than 50 MB after compression, contact your edX partner manager.

-If you have video or audio files or large data sets to share with your students, use YouTube or another hosting service to host these files.
-Do not use the Files & Uploads page to add these files to your course.
-If you are an edX partner and you need to store large data sets, contact your edX partner manager.
+If you have very large audio files or large data sets to share with your students, do not use the **Files & Uploads** page to add these files to your course.
+Instead, use another hosting service to host these files.

 .. _Upload a File: